microsoft/Trieste/samples/infix/beyond-infix.md

 | (Tuple <<= Literal++)
 ```

+> [!NOTE]
-**Aside:** for the more theoretical minded, what we are doing here is an implementation of small-step evaluation rules.
+> For the more theoretical minded, what we are doing here is an implementation of small-step evaluation rules.

 We make a point of explaining this `Literal` rule in detail, because a previous version of this tutorial used `Int` and `Float` nodes directly, without any prefix.
 This makes determining if a tree needs evaluating very simple, since you can just ask "is it one of the two kinds of number?", but in a language with any kind of compound data, like tuples, it is no longer clear whether every subtree of a compound expression has been evaluated.